8 Early Signs of Throat Cancer That You Mustn't Ignore

-1. Hoarseness or changes in your voice
+1. Hoarseness or odd changes in your voice

-- Prolonged hoarseness for more than three weeks, or a sudden change in your voice, are sufficient reasons to visit a doctor.
+Prolonged hoarseness for more than three weeks, or a sudden change in your voice, are sufficient reasons to visit a doctor.
 Sometimes, it may be caused by infections or problems associated with smoking.
 However, it may also be due to throat cancer.

-It’s difficult to consider a simple throat pain as a symptom of cancer.
+It’s difficult to consider a simple throat pain as a symptom or a sign of throat cancer.
 Often, this irritation is caused by an infection of common respiratory illness.
 However, when it’s persistent or appears intermittently, you should see a doctor to find out what’s causing it.

 3. Bad breath